public-people/scrape-news/README.md

 2018-05-03 18:21:18 [scrapenews.spiders.sitemap] DEBUG: Skipping too old https://www.iol.co.za/personal-finance/six-cappuccinos-or-a-year-off-your-home-loan-14626132
 ```

-when it reaches articles that are after the earliest accepted date, it will actually scrape content from the pages and print the resulting [ScrapenewsItem]() for the article
+when it reaches articles that are after the earliest accepted date, it will actually scrape content from the pages and print the resulting [ScrapenewsItem](/scrapenews/items.py) for the article:

 ```
 2018-05-03 18:21:34 [scrapy.core.scraper] DEBUG: Scraped from <200 https://www.iol.co.za/personal-finance/stanlib-may-further-reduce-fund-offering-14717297>